fractalide/fractalide/README.md

 ## Solution
 * [Nix](http://nixos.org/nix) is a declarative lazy language and will make the system reflect your system description exactly.
 * [Nixops](http://nixos.org/nixops) provides the means to do code delivery, whilst ensuring the entire cluster is at the expected version.
 * Due to `nix`'s declarative behaviour, each service is intelligent enough to automatically setup its own dependencies such as a silo'ed data persistence store.
-They may also draw from the wealth of [crates.io](https://crates.io), allowing for non-trivial components to be built easily.
+They may also draw from the wealth of [crates.io](https://crates.io), allowing for non-trivial `agents` to be built easily.
 * You might want to start learning `nix` with these fun [quizzes](https://nixcloud.io/tour/?id=1).

 ## Problem 4